There’s no debate to be had — it doesn’t get bigger than Man United v Liverpool.

 But for sheer scale, weight and gravity, it’s United/Liverpool all day.

-United v Liverpool is Steven Gerrard snogging a Sky Sports camera like two teenagers getting off behind the bike sheds.
+Steven Gerrard snogging a Sky Sports camera like a teenager getting off behind the bike sheds.

-It’s the Anfield stewards having to clear mobile phones off the pitch after Wayne Rooney cupped his ears in front of the Kop.
+Anfield stewards clearing mobile phones off the pitch after Wayne Rooney cupped his ears in front of the Kop.

 The question is, why is United v Liverpool not known globally as The Classic?

 Barcelona v Real Madrid is known as El Clasico.

 Bayern Munich v Borussia Dortmund is Der Klassiker.